MAY 16 (FRI)

 Raoul Wallenberg Institute of Human Rights and Humanitarian Law,

-University of Graz International Centre for the Promotion of Human Rights at the Local and Regional Levels under the auspices of UNESCO,
+International Centre for the Promotion of Human Rights at the Local and Regional Levels under the auspices of UNESCO, University of Graz UNESCO Chair in Human Rights and Human Security, Chonnam National University May 18 institute, Gwangju International Center

 Children and Youth